 How will a trust deed affect me?

-• A trust deed will appear on your credit file for six years from the date it begins.
-This may make it difficult for you to take out further credit
+• You might find it harder to get credit.
+It will appear on your credit file for six years from the date it begins

-• If the trust deed fails, there’s a risk of bankruptcy
+• If the trust deed fails, there is a risk of bankruptcy.
+But your trustee will help you try to avoid this

-• Your details will be added to the Register of Insolvencies (ROI) for five years.
-This is a public register that contains details about all the current protected trust deeds
+• It will be listed on the Register of Insolvencies for five years.
+This is a public register

-• You’ll need to stick carefully to a budget during the four years your trust deed is running
+• You will need to stick to a budget while it is running

-• You’ll have to pay a fee for the services of the IP administering the trust deed
+• You will have to pay a fee to the trustee

-• You may have to sell valuable assets
+• You may have to sell items of value

 Considering a trust deed?

 Trust deeds are a specialised area of Scottish debt advice.
-If you haven't already received advice from us, make sure it’s the best solution for you by using our online debt advice tool.
-We’ll provide you with a tailored budget and the best solution to help you deal with your debts.
+Make sure it is the best solution for you by using our online debt advice tool.
+We are here for you to help you take your next steps.